devarajabc/classify-rv32i/README.md

 # Assignment 2: Classify

-The most frustrating issues consist of dots in which the multiplication needs to be written in long multiplication form or when it can't pass test_chain_1 and test_classify_3_print.
-I still don't know why:
+The most frustrating issues consist of dots in which the multiplication needs to be written in long multiplication form ; otherwise, they can't pass `test_chain_1` and `test_classify_3_print` I still don't know why,and this needs further clarification.
 ```
 FAIL: test_chain_1 (__main__.TestChain.test_chain_1)
 ----------------------------------------------------------------------